 Righteously Raw has been selling their maca chocolate bar since well before the adaptogenic root hit the mainstream.
 They formulate it into a truffle textured center with a crunchy chocolate shell, all in a convenient bar.
 Moodygirl adds ashwagandha to their "chill out" bars, and both maca and horny goat weed to their "lover" themed chocolate.

 Proving that savory snacks work well with adaptogens too, NatureBox's turmeric black pepper popcorn adds functionality to one of the easiest to eat snacks.
-Since corn can increase inflammation in some people, adding potent anti-inflammatory turmeric can make the snack more enjoyable for anyone who might otherwise not be able to indulge.

 Cooking with Adaptogens

 Adaptogens are roots, barks, leaves, and other plant parts that are ground into powders.
 With the exception of culinary ingredients such as turmeric, MCT oil, and ginger, this ingredient category tends to taste very bitter and medicinal.
 As such, we don't recommend adding them to your own snack foods recipes.

 Where To Buy

 You can most often find adaptogens and adaptogenic snacks at health food stores or online marketplaces.
 We mentioned a number of popular brands above, which you can purchase directly from as well.